-This trip was made possible with support from a FMC Youth Expedition Scholarship.
+This trip was made possible with support from a FMC Youth Expedition Scholarship, with funds that came from the FMC Mountain and Forest Trust and the Maerewhenua Trust.
 FMC is delighted to see trampers from secondary school tramping clubs tackling adventurous trips, as well as other local clubs providing tramping mentors.

 Western Springs College has had an active trampling club for three years.
 The club has grown a lot, and we usually do a couple of tramps per school term.
 We also started a partnership with the Auckland Tramping Club which was great for the club, with more experience, resources, and fantastic tramping trips which Western Springs College members have participated in.

 In 2016, I applied for a Youth Expedition Scholarship from the Federated Mountain Clubs to go somewhere more wild and adventurous.
 We planned a trip with four from the Western Springs Tramping Club: myself, Anthony, Thomas and Jack, plus Jim Morrow from the Auckland Tramping Club as a mentor.
 However, Jack was unable to come because of an injury so Darius made a late addition to the group.